awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 ### Creating a Signature for a Signed URL That Uses a Canned Policy<a name="private-content-canned-policy-signing-policy-statement"></a>

 To create the value for the `Signature` parameter in a signed URL, you hash and sign the policy statement that you created in [Creating a Policy Statement for a Signed URL That Uses a Canned Policy](#private-content-canned-policy-creating-policy-statement)\.
 There are two versions of this procedure\.
-Perform the applicable procedure:
+Follow the procedure for your scenario:
 + [Option 1: To create a signature for a web distribution or for an RTMP distribution \(without Adobe Flash Player\) by using a canned policy](#private-content-canned-policy-creating-signature-download-procedure)
 + [Option 2: To create a signature for an RTMP distribution by using a canned policy \(Adobe Flash Player\)](#private-content-canned-policy-creating-signature-streaming-flash-procedure)